Martial arts: Historical martial arts

 The martial art of boxing was practiced in ancient Thera (1600–1500 BC).

-Human warfare dates back to the Epipalaeolithic to early Neolithic era.
-The oldest works of art depicting scenes of battle are cave paintings from eastern Spain (Spanish Levante) dated between 10,000 and 6,000 BCE that show organized groups fighting with bows and arrows.
-Similar evidence of warfare has been found in Epipalaeolithic to early Neolithic era mass burials, excavated in Germany and at Jebel Sahaba in Northern Sudan.
+Human warfare dates back to the Epipalaeolithic and early Neolithic era.
+The oldest works of art depicting scenes of battle are cave paintings from eastern Spain dated to between 10,000 and 6,000 BCE that show organized groups fighting with bows and arrows.
+Similar evidence of warfare has also been found in Epipalaeolithic to early Neolithic era mass burials, excavated in Germany and at Jebel Sahaba in Northern Sudan.

 Wrestling is the oldest combat sport, with origins in hand-to-hand combat.
-Belt wrestling was depicted in works of art from Mesopotamia and Ancient Egypt c.
+While its foundational origins lie in global prehistory, it existed throughout human history in various parts of the world in many different styles that are independently developed.
+Depictions of Belt wrestling can be found in Mesopotamian and Ancient Egyptian works of art dating to c.
 3000 BC, and later in the Sumerian Epic of Gilgamesh.
-The earliest known depiction of boxing comes from a Sumerian relief in Mesopotamia (modern Iraq) from the 3rd millennium BC.
+The earliest known depiction of boxing is a Sumerian relief found in Mesopotamia dating to the 3rd millennium BC.